 - First degree: Carries 10 to 20 years incarceration, and more in some cases, plus fines and penalties.

-Contact the attorneys at Brause, Brause & Ventrice, L.L.C. if you have been accused of a property crime in Middlesex County or the surrounding areas.
-Call our Metuchen office at 732-767-0044 or use our online contact form to schedule a free consultation.
+Contact the attorneys at Brause, Brause & Ventrice, L.L.C. if you have been accused of a property crime in New Jersey.
+Call our Metuchen office at 732-767-0044 or use our online contact form to schedule a free consultation with a property crime attorney in Middlesex County.